dmx-systems/dmx-documentation/docs/user.rst

 (Note that it also contains topic *types* and association *types* which are not visualized here for clarity.)

 In the upper half there are two different working contexts respectively topic maps.
-On each of them there is a selection of topics and associations revealed depending on what the topic is about.
+On each of them there is a selection of topics and associations revealed depending on what the topic map is about.
 There can be much more content in the database than what you actually display but everything that is visible in topic maps is stored in the database.

 .. figure:: _static/illustration-database-topic-maps.png